cjohnson57/FFRSCCREP/README.md

-Fake Face Replace Space in Case of Chase we Race to Erase then Place, incorporated aka FFRSCCREP, inc.
+Fake Face Replace Space in Case of Chase we Race to Erase then Place, incorporated

+aka FFRSCCREP, inc.

+# Using the program

+Unfortunately the model is too large to be stored on Github, so you'll have to download it from [here](https://drive.google.com/file/d/1EfgKHikQ6ng6Pk-iZVgiy2QdEj_lRH5W/view?usp=sharing) and place it in models/FFRSCCREP/ for the program to work correctly.

 To run the program: